Soy Sauce (Shoyu, 醤油) is made from soy beans, wheat and salt, and fermented for several months.

 Generally we differentiate into 2 types of soy sauce: koikuchi shoyu (濃口醤油, dark colored soy sauce) and usukuchi shoyu (薄口醤油, light colored soy sauce).

 It was developed in the east of Japan (Tokyo area) and it is dark colored with a slightly fruity flavor that reduces fishy and meaty smells in cooking.

-The soy sauce on the left is my favorite organic soy sauce (imported from Japan).
+The soy sauce shown in the picture above is my favorite organic soy sauce (imported from Japan) from Kikkoman.
 Japanese grocery stores, H-Mart, and some Asian grocery stores carry this brand.
 You can also purchase the same soy sauce (in English package) on Amazon.

 Usukuchi Shoyu (Light Colored Soy Sauce)

 It was originally favored in the west of Japan (Osaka area) and it has a lighter color and saltier taste than koikuchi.

 The sweet soy sauce is the mainstream soy sauce in southern Japan (meaning that they use this as regular soy sauce).
 I actually have never used this soy sauce but if you happen to use it, please reduce the amount of sugar I use in my recipes.

 There is no substitution for soy sauce.
 For Japanese cooking I highly recommend to use Japanese soy sauce because I can differentiate Japanese and other kinds of soy sauce.

 Kikkoman USA has gluten-free soy sauce!